 EGFR Gene Mutations

-Non-small cell lung cancer is the most common form of lung cancer with adenocarcinomas being the most common sub-type.
-20% to 30% of tumors of adenocarcinoma histology have the EGFR mutation.
+EGFR-positive lung cancer represents about 10-15% of lung cancer in the United States and generally appears in adenocarcinoma, the most common subtype of non-small cell lung cancer.
 These mutations predominate in female never-smokers.
-Currently, the two drugs of choice for targeted therapy of this mutation have been Tarceva (erlotinib) with a response rate of 82%, and Iressa (gefitinib), with a response rate of 72%.
-Both of these drugs are classified as tyrosine kinase inhibitors and work by slowing or blocking the activity of a specific protein called Epidermal Growth Factor Receptor 1 (HER1/EGFR) which allows cancer cells to multiply.
+Currently, the drugs of choice for targeted therapy of this mutation are erlotinib (Tarceva), gefitinib (Iressa), afatinib (Gilotrif), osimertinib (Tagrisso), and dacomitinib (Vizimpro).
+These drugs are classified as tyrosine kinase inhibitors and work by slowing or blocking the activity of a specific protein called Epidermal Growth Factor Receptor 1 (HER1/EGFR) which allows cancer cells to multiply.
 They are not chemotherapy drugs and are taken in pill form as prescribed by the doctor.
 While studies have shown these drugs to be successful in helping patients with the EGFR mutation to live longer, they appear to be somewhat limited by the ultimate development of resistance; approximately 50% eventually show the emergence of a second mutation.
 Second-generation EGFR inhibitors are in development, but efficacy has been limited due to toxicity.

 ALK Gene Mutations

-Approximately 2% to 7% of non-small cell lung cancers are ALK (anaplastic lymphoma kinase) mutations.
+Approximately 3% to 7% of non-small cell lung cancers are ALK (anaplastic lymphoma kinase) mutations.
 Patients with ALK rearrangements are generally younger than most non-small cell lung cancer patients and are often never to light smokers.
 Recently, researchers have determined that a new drug, crizotinib, shows efficacy in patients with this mutation.
-Crizotinib targets the “driver kinase”, blocking its activity and preventing the tumor from growing.
-Data obtained from clinical trials have shown that in patients who had received prior treatments that either failed or worked only for a brief period of time, crizotinib offered a 72% chance the tumor would shrink or remain stable for at least six months.
+Crizotinib (also known as Xalkori) is an FDA-approved drug used for advanced-stage NSCLC, which has been determined to be ALK (anaplastic lymphoma kinase) positive.
+It works by targeting the “driver kinase”, blocking its activity and preventing the tumor from growing.
 As with the EGFR inhibitors, however, tumors tend to adapt to target therapies, and eventually render them ineffective.
-The Food and Drug Administration approved crizotinib - which will be sold under the name Xalkori - for advanced-stage non-small cell lung cancer which has been determined to be ALK (anaplastic lymphoma kinase) positive.